Soft Inquiry vs Hard Inquiry: Can Applying for a Loan Effect My Credit Score?

 The Exception of Rate Shopping

-FICO scoring models tend to allow for a 45-day period, which means you can shop around for rates for more than a month without it hurting your score.
-However, VantageScore scoring models only allow a 14-day period, so it’s best to get your applications handled within two weeks whenever possible.
+FICO scoring models generally allow for a 45-day rate shopping period, enabling you to explore rates for over a month without detrimental effects on your credit score.
+However, VantageScore scoring models have a shorter window of 14 days, meaning it is advisable to complete your applications within a two-week timeframe whenever feasible.

-Note that these rate shopping periods do not apply to applications for credit cards and only apply to some types of loans.
-Car and mortgage loans are definitely included, but speak to your lender or broker when you’re applying for anything else to understand how multiple applications might impact your credit.
+It’s important to note that these rate shopping periods do not apply to credit card applications and may not be universally applicable to all types of loans.
+While car and mortgage loans commonly fall within these guidelines, it is prudent to consult your lender or broker when applying for other types of credit to understand how multiple applications may impact your credit.

 What Type of Inquiry Do Lenders Use to Check Credit Health?